-NordVPN's lengthy list of 50+ tutorials explains how to manually set up the service, and includes coverage of a further 20 platforms and device types (including the best Chromebooks via Chrome OS, Windows Phone, Raspberry Pi, routers, NAS devices, more).
+NordVPN's extensive array of 50+ tutorials explain how to manually set up the service, and include coverage of a further 20 platforms and device types (including Chromebooks via Chrome OS, Windows Phone, Raspberry Pi, routers, NAS devices, and more besides).

 There's far more detail here than you might expect.
-NordVPN has no less than 11 Windows tutorials, for instance, covering installing the regular client, OpenVPN, or manual setup guidance for various protocol types on Windows XP, 7, 8 and 10.
+NordVPN has multiple Windows tutorials, for instance, covering installing the regular client, OpenVPN, or manual setup guidance for various protocol types on Windows 7, 8 and 10.

-The client opens by displaying its many server locations on a map.
-This works much like any other dynamic map you've used – left-click, hold and drag to pan around, spin the mouse wheel to zoom, hover your mouse over a highlighted location to see a tooltip of its name – and left-clicking any location will connect you to the service.
+The Windows app client opens by displaying its many server locations on a map.
+You'll be at home with this right away because it works much like every other map you've used – left click, hold and drag to pan around, spin the mouse wheel to zoom, hover your mouse over a highlighted location to see a tooltip of its name – and left clicking any location will connect you to that server.

-Fortunately, a left-hand sidebar displays a more standard alphabetically sorted list of countries.
-At its most basic, you can scroll to the country you need, click a button and connect to the best server in that location.
+Map interfaces aren't always convenient to use, but here there is also a left-hand sidebar with a more standard alphabetically sorted list of countries.
+You can scroll to the country you need, click a button and connect to the best server in that location.
 Very easy.

-Tap a More button and NordVPN displays a list of servers within that country, organized by city where possible, or a unique server ID ('United States #3678').
-Alternatively, enter the name of any city in the search box, and if NordVPN has servers there, you'll see any matches.
+Click an icon to the right of the country name and the app displays a list of cities (if there's more than one) or the individual servers within that country.
+Alternatively, enter part of the name of any city in the search box (typing ‘Chi’ is enough to get you Chicago), and if NordVPN has servers there, you'll see any matches.